sund3RRR/docker-code-server/README.md

 | ./nginx/nginx.conf        | /etc/nginx/nginx.conf   | Main Nginx configuration file      |

 ## Nix package manager
-`nix-env` is preinstalled using the `home-manager`, so you can install any packages into the container via nix.
+`nix-env` is preinstalled with the `home-manager`, so you can install any packages into the container via nix.

 If `/nix` and `/home/coder` are mounted, the installed packages will not disappear after restarting the container.